 - Protects the function and operation of the city’s wastewater treatment plants

-- Protect the future use and disposal of wastewater biosolids from contamination;
+- Protects future use and disposal of wastewater biosolids

-- To promote reuse and recycling of reclaimed wastewater and biosolids from the POTW;
+- Promotes the reuse and recycling of reclaimed wastewater

-(EPA), in 1970.
-In 1972, Congress passed the “Federal Water Pollution Control Act" with the purpose to restore and maintain the quality of our nation’s water.
-It was amended in 1977 and re-titled the “Clean Water Act."
-As amended, the Clean Water Act includes requirements for industries and municipalities to control their discharge into "waters of the United States" under the National Pollutant Discharge Elimination System (NPDES) Permit Program.
+After establishing the Environmental Protection Agency in 1970, Congress passed the “Federal Water Pollution Control Act” to restore and maintain the quality of our nation’s water in 1972.
+It was amended in 1977 and retitled the “Clean Water Act” and includes requirements for industries and municipalities to control their discharges into designated waters of the United States.

 The following year, the “General Pretreatment Programs Regulations” were established to enforce environmental protection standards for industries discharging pollutants into local sewer systems.